The X-Files Game: Gameplay

+Screenshot showing Special Agent Craig Wilmore encountering X. On the bottom of the screen, the player is given three choices on how to respond to X. They consist of Angry, Curious and Distrustful.

 The game uses a point-and-click interface, uses full motion video technology called Virtual Cinema, and includes a large number of cut scenes.
 Included in the gameplay are numerous occasions in which the player can alter other character's attitudes and reactions depending upon responses and actions (or inactions).

-Dubbed "UberVariables", certain decisions made by the player can set them along one of three tracks: Paranoia (Willmore will start seeing things like twitching corpses and shadowy figures), Loss (messages from his ex-wife are kinder), and "The X-Track" (more details are revealed about mytharc-related conspiracies).
+Dubbed "UberVariables", certain decisions made by the player can set them along one of three tracks: Paranoia (Willmore will start seeing things like twitching corpses and shadowy figures), Loss (messages from his ex-wife are kinder), and "The X-Track" (more details are revealed about myth arc-related conspiracies).
 The player can also affect Willmore's relationship with Astadourian positively and negatively based upon how he responds to her suggestions and ideas.

 Production

 The game's developer, HyperBole Studios, had initially rejected the project when Fox approached them.
 They later became interested when they started to watch the show for themselves.
 The title's design document was over 1000 pages, while the shooting script was 748+ pages, written using FileMaker Pro due to the number of options available to the player.
 In total, around 6 hours of footage was filmed for the game.
 The game's development cost $6 million and lasted four years.
+Shooting for the scenes were done in Seattle.

 The video portions of the game were filmed between seasons of The X-Files and just before the feature film.
 Some footage in the game, such as the hotel rooms and excerpts from Keystone Cops, is the same as seen in the episode "Syzygy".
-Anderson and Duchovny were very busy, thus requiring the disappearance of Mulder and Scully and the introduction of the Willmore character.
+Anderson and Duchovny were very busy due to their required presence for the production of the feature film, thus requiring the disappearance of Mulder and Scully and the introduction of the Willmore character.
 A former U.S. naval base, at Sand Point, was used as the setting for the NSA facility at the end of the game, and the boat used as the Tarakan is a training ocean-going tug, which had previously been used in a drug smuggling plot.
 The 'melted blast effects' on the Tarakan were made using water-soluble paint, which caused havoc when it began to rain during filming.
 "Tarakan" is Russian for cockroach.

 The game was filmed on Digital Betacam tape with Sony cameras and captured using Power Macintoshes running Adobe Premiere and Media 100.
 The X-Files Game was displayed at the 1996 Electronic Entertainment Expo (E3) in June.